Appalachian State vs. Western Kentucky Boca Raton Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 - In Appalachian State's 13 games this season, it has eight wins against the spread.

-- The Mountaineers have an against the spread record of 6-4 in their 10 games when favored by 3 points or more so far this season.
+- So far this season, the Mountaineers have been installed as favorites by a 3-point margin or more 10 times and are 6-4 ATS in those matchups.

-- Appalachian State's games this year have hit the over on five of 13 set point totals (38.5%).
+- Appalachian State's games this year have gone over the total in five out of 13 opportunities (38.5%).

-- Appalachian State is 7-2 against the spread and 9-0 overall this season when the team puts up more than 28.7 points.
+- Appalachian State is 7-2 against the spread and 9-0 overall in games when it scores more than 28.7 points.

-- When Appalachian State picks up more than 422.5 yards, the team is 6-2 against the spread and 8-0 overall.
+- When Appalachian State amasses more than 422.5 yards, the team is 6-2 against the spread and 8-0 overall.

 - The Mountaineers have turned the ball over 21 times this season, six fewer than the Hilltoppers have forced (27).